wellfreire/wellfreire.github.io/_posts/en/2014-11-15-first-commit-my-experience-on-deploying-a-blog-with-jekyll.md

 {% endhighlight %}

-Note that before we iterate through all posts, we assign <code>site.posts</code> to a new <code>post</code> variable using tha current <code>page.lang</code> as a filtering condition.
+Note that, before we iterate through all posts, we assign <code>site.posts</code> to a new <code>posts</code> variable using the current <code>page.lang</code> as a filtering condition.
 That way, only the posts in the current page's language will be listed.

 Thus, a similar solution can be used whenever we need to filter current page content according to its language.